NicolasBernaerts/tasmota/pilotwire/README.md

   * **/control** public page to control thermostat
   * **/histo** public page to get offloading history
   * **/info.json** to get device main caracteristics
+  * **/data.json** to get device daily temperature and target temperature in JSON format
   * **/histo.json** to get offload history in JSON format

 MQTT JSON result should look like that :